jadetherras/bachelor_project/README.md

 This jupyter notebook contains the main part of this project.
 It's contains :

-synthetic dataset generation and biological data test for UMAP and parametric UMAP new methods for velocity embedding (implementation and test) methods for velocity and dataset inverse embedding verification for test of the jacobian and scvelo using PCA
+•synthetic dataset generation and biological data

+• test for UMAP and parametric UMAP

+• new methods for velocity embedding (implementation and test)

+• methods for velocity and dataset inverse embedding

+• verification for test of the jacobian and scvelo using PCA

 JUPYTER NOTEBOOK - PYTHON